Homemade Doughnuts are canned biscuits shaped into donuts, fried in oil and dipped in icing or cinnamon sugar.

 I had some Pillsbury Grands Honey Butter Biscuits in the fridge that would be expiring soon, so I thought I would make some doughnuts.
-I found an easy Paula Deen recipe on the Food Network website.
-Full recipe is at the bottom of this post.
+I had heard about them for years but never tried it myself.

 With a small rolling pin, I gently rolled the biscuits out so they would be slightly larger.
 Then used a 1 1/2 inch biscuit cutter to cut the holes.
 I rolled those pieces in my hands to make a nice ball shape.

 Then I fried them in a heavy saucepan with about 2 inches of oil that has been heated to about 350 degrees.
 I did all of the doughnut holes in one batch and then did the doughnuts 2 at a time.
 Recipe says to fry them until they are golden brown.
 It took about 3 minutes for the holes and 4 minutes for the doughnuts.

 It’s important to use a candy thermometer.
 Here’s a candy thermometer like the one I used on Amazon (affiliate):

 As soon as the doughnut holes came out of the frying pan, I placed a few of them in cinnamon sugar.
 Then rolled them around to cover.

 I also glazed some of the doughnuts in a mixture of powdered sugar, milk and vanilla.